kmykoh97/containers-live-migration/local_migration/README.md

 $ sudo make install

 # Then check if your criu works well
+# Note that newer version of criu might fail this.
+We would need to use patched criu for it to work in this regard.
 $ sudo criu check
 $ sudo criu check --all
 # You will see 'looks good'